j-bloom/BudgetBuddy/README.md

 # Budget Buddy v1.0

+## How to run this application
+- Clone this repo into a directory/folder of your choosing.
+Preferably somewhere easy to access.
+- Double-click or run the "BudgetBuddy.jar" file.
+This will execute the application.
+- If you wish to modify the app for yourself, after cloning the repo import the project into your Java editor of choice.

 ## What does this app do?
 This is a budgeting application that allows users to enter their spending in several ways.